antonarbus/q/README.md

 (O) We use JWT token which contains encrypted not hashed payload with user email & role data, validation time and a hash based on a secret keys, which are kept on a server in env variable.

-Server can validate the token only if it knows the secrete key.
+(P) Server can validate the token only if it knows the secrete key.

 # Email